 Report: 32 percent of global page views now impacted by ad blocking

-Mobile traffic sees 3X the blocking rate of the desktop says Blockmetry.
+Mobile traffic sees 3X the ad blocking rate of the desktop according to Blockmetry.

 While some in the industry are alarmed by ad blocking others dismiss it as overblown, it continues to grow.
 The latest evidence comes from Blockmetry, a company started by former Googler Pierre Far.